Expert Facts: Where You Apply Shapes How You Apply

 The Danger: Most CVs are too long and boring.
 If you don't organize what's important within this long format, you will bore the reader to sleep before they even see the one thing that makes you right for the job.

 Best For: When applying for a university job, a medical role, or a senior job in Europe/UK that requires a complete, step-by-step look at your entire career history.
+If you need to build a strong academic CV from scratch, see our guide on how to write an academic CV.

 Career Guide: What to Do Based on Your Situation